CamCove-Crichton/newborn-photography/README.md

 - I went back to the issue I had with the cancel function in my javascript file and refactored it to jquery to get the functionality working correctly
 - Continued styling the new booking and edit booking templates
 - Worked on the arrangement and styling in the booking_detail template
+- Removed the personal info model from the models and admin database structure, as there was not enough time, so it will be part of the future developments

 ### Future Developments